BytemarkHosting/byteback/README.md

 2) the 'importance' method tries to retain a more spread-out backup pattern by "scoring" each backup according to how close it is to a set of "target times".
-These are 0, 1, 2, 3, 7, 14, 21, 28, 56, and 112 days.
+These are:

+ * midday today;
+ * midday on the previous 6 days;
+ * midday on the previous 4 Sundays;
+ * midday on every 4th Sunday before that.

 So when you ask the pruner to run, the backup closest to the present time will be the last one to be deleted.
 The backup closes to "1 day ago" will be the second-last, and so on.
 We score every backup in this way until we end up with a "least important" snapshot to delete.

 The upshot of the second strategy should be that we retain closely-spaced daily backups, but as they get too numerous, we make sure that we are reluctant to delete our very oldest.

-[TODO: model it]
+The "4th Sunday" is calculated as every 4th Sunday in the Unix epoch, i.e. every fourth Sunday since Sunday 4th Jan 1970.

 Acknowledgements
 ----------------